Sakthi-Saravanan-S/maze-flix-application/README.md

 ## Architectural decisions used in application

-1. Angular 11.2.0 - Used for developing MazeFlix single page web application (SPA).
+1. Angular 11.2.0 - Angular is an application design framework and development platform for creating single-page application.
+Angular uses Typescript (A superset of Javascript) which helps debelopers to keep their code clean and understandable.
+Ivy renderer engine used to implement tree shaking mechanism and reduce the bundle size.

-2. Bootstrap 5 - Used for designing layout and add icons.
+2. Bootstrap 5 - Bootstrap is a consistent framework that supports major of all browsers, also having Responsive structures and styles.